peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

     public bool NonFPSimpleValueAllowed();

-Returns whether this filter allows simple values that are not loating-point numbers.
+Returns whether this filter allows simple values that are not floating-point numbers.

 <b>Return Value:</b>